This insulation calculator answers the questions:

 We can then say that the total R-Value of the given 11.5-inch wall with the wall insulation described above is 12.948 °F·ft²·hr/BTU, or that it has an R-Value of R-12.9.

 The recommended R-Values for each type of barrier we have in our houses depend on where we live.
-It is also a good practice to check your local building code for their recommended R-Values of your wall insulation, attic insulation, and even floor insulation, to know how much insulation you need.
-You can also see recommended insulation R-Values printed on the insulations packaging.
+It is also a good practice to check your local building code for their recommended R-Values of your wall insulation, attic insulation, and even floor insulation to know how much insulation you need.
+You can also see recommended insulation R-Values printed on the insulation packaging.
 Your local supplier will also be more than happy to tell you the recommended R-Value for the application you need.
 With the help of our insulation calculator, you can then find the proper thickness of insulation your house needs.

-If you find our insulation calculator useful in determining your wall insulation and attic insulation R-Values, perhaps you might also like to try our air conditioner room size calculator, which will help you determine the appropriate air conditioner size for your room.
+If you find our insulation calculator helpful in determining your wall insulation and attic insulation R-Values, perhaps you might also like to try our air conditioner room size calculator, which will help you determine the appropriate air conditioner size for your room.
 However, if you're planning to build an energy-efficient house, we highly recommend our passive house savings calculator.